cojeyambao0601/sap-hana-cookbook/README.md

 To remove a workspace with key "buildkey":

 	# remove workspace
-	hanadb_regi "Delete workspace" do
+	hana_regi "Delete workspace" do
 		workspace_path "#{regi_workspace}"
 		action :delete_workspace
 	end

 ##### regi delivery unit operations
-The hanadb_regi has 2 actions which relate to delivery unit mechanism: export_delivery_unit and import_delivery_unit.
+The hana_regi has 2 actions which relate to delivery unit mechanism: export_delivery_unit and import_delivery_unit.
 A delivery unit in SAP Hana is usually a package of application code, view, tables and data.
 You can use export_delivery_unit action to export code from existing development machine into a archved file, and import_delivery_unit to import the same archive into a different system.
 This can be useful in continuous integration / delivery process.
 In addition when installing a new SAP Hana instance, you might want to import existing applications / functionality which comes with SAP Hana installation in the form of optional delivery units.
 Examples to this are INA services and UI toolkits and Custom Text analytics dictinaries.

 ##### Examples

 To import a delivery unit use:

 	# import INA UI toolkit
-	hanadb_regi "Import INA UI Toolkit delivery unit" do delivery_unit_path "#{node['hana']['installpath']}/#{node['hana']['sid']}/global/hdb/content/HCO_INA_UITOOLKIT.tgz"
+	hana_regi "Import INA UI Toolkit delivery unit" do delivery_unit_path "#{node['hana']['installpath']}/#{node['hana']['sid']}/global/hdb/content/HCO_INA_UITOOLKIT.tgz"
 		workspace_path "#{regi_workspace}"
 		action :import_delivery_unit